 - You want to be sure everyone gets the message

 - The message contains information that students will need to save or read again “Change of seminar room to C30, Physics Building”

 - You want the message to be easily found if people need to come back to it

-NOTE: If the message needs action within 24 hours, students set to digest may not receive it in time.
-This method should not be used for urgent or emergency announcements (use mail through SATURN for those).
+Note: If the message needs action within 24 hours, students set to digest may not receive it in time.
+This method should not be used for urgent or emergency announcements (use mail through Campus, or an email list for those).